rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   - `uri` The resource value is a URI, e.g. a website link.
 This MUST be a valid *URI* as defined in Section 3 of [@RFC3986] and updates.
   - `username` The resource value is a username associated with the entity represented by this card (e.g. for social media, or an IM client).
 The *label* property SHOULD be included to identify what service this is for.
 For compatibility between clients, this label SHOULD be the canonical service name, including capitalisation. e.g. `Twitter`, `Facebook`, `Skype`, `GitHub`, `XMPP`.
 The resource value may be any non-empty free text.
   - `other` The resource value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.
 The resource value may be any non-empty free text.
-- context: `String` (optional)
-  Specifies the context in which to use this resource.
-Pre-defined values are:
-  - `private`: The resource may be used to contact the card holder in a private context.
-  - `work`: The resource may be used to contact the card holder in a professional context.
-  - `other`: The resource may be used to contact the card holder in some other context.
-A label property MAY be help to identify its purpose.
-- label: `String` (optional).
-  A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
 - mediaType: `String` (optional).
   Used for URI resource values.
 Provides the media type [@!RFC2046] of the resource identified by the URI.
+- contexts: `Context[Boolean]` (optional)
+  The contexts in which to use this resource.
+The value for each key in the object MUST be `true`.
+- label: `String` (optional).
+  A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
 - isPreferred: Boolean (optional, default: false).
   Whether this resource is the preferred for its type.
 This SHOULD only be one per type.